This is the most complete list of link building strategies for SaaS companies only.

 This study of top Google ranking factors by SEMrush, for example, has netted the company 6700 links from 853 referring domains.

-Granted, it must have taken the company a long time to research what factors search engines consider when ranking content.
+Granted, it must have taken the company a long time to research what factors search engines consider when ranking the right content.
 But it gained them a significant amount of links (not to mention, industry visibility.)

 The crucial element of this strategy is the outreach and promotion of your findings.
 You’ll have to put some effort at least to let the right people know about it.
 It is an effort that pays off.